6 LGBTQ+ books to read this Pride Month and forever

 Like so many other artistic mediums, literature too has played an incredibly important role in documenting stories about the LGBTQ+ community.

-This Pride Month, Talking Teesside has collaborated with members of the University’s LGBTQ+ Focus Group and Queer Base Reading Club, Vik Brown and Helen Welford, to bring you a list of 6 key LGBTQ+ books that are essential reading.
+This Pride Month, Talking Teesside has collaborated with members of the University’s LGBTQ+ Focus Group to bring you a list of 6 LGBTQ+ books to add to your reading list.

 Copies of Juno Dawson's 'Her Majesty's Royal Coven' in a flatlay